← Back to private beta table of contents.

 Instead of manually looking up standards codes or hunting through lengthy documents, you can simply ask Claude questions about specific standards and get immediate, accurate information.
-Claude can help you understand what a standard means, break it down into smaller learning components, and even identify which skills students should master before tackling new concepts.How to Use It
+Claude can help you understand what a standard means, break it down into smaller learning components, and even identify which skills students should master before tackling new concepts.How to use it

 After setting up the Knowledge Graph integration in Claude, simply mention a standard code (like 5.NBT.A.2 or RL.4.1) in your conversation, and it will automatically access the official information.
-You can ask for lesson ideas, assessment questions, prerequisite skills, or explanations in plain language.Example Requests
+You can ask for lesson ideas, assessment questions, prerequisite skills, or explanations in plain language.Example requests

 Getting lesson ideas